AU-ExoMars/PCOT/internalDocs/docs/ancillary.md

   error naming the bands with no data, or saying the image has none.)
 - [ ] Inputs other than Multifile: ENVI and PDS4 carry this data in the files themselves, so decide how their readers feed into the same mechanism.
+    - [x] ENVI: the reader reads the (non-standard) `exposure times` header field, in seconds, into each band's ancillary data.
+The writer writes it exactly, and omits the field if any band's exposure is unknown, rather than making values up.
+ENVI files are often already normalised for exposure (e.g. DN/s), so `exposure()`'s docstring warns that dividing by it again could be an error - the data is still read for information.
+ENVI files written by PCOT before this change contain placeholder exposures of 0.01, which will now be read as real.
+    - [ ] PDS4: probably from the product labels (`PDS4ImageProduct`, alongside the filter data);
+      it must also be added to `PDS4ImageProduct.serialise()`/`deserialise()`, or it will be lost when a document is reopened.

 ### Smaller things